turingarena/turingarena/docs/submission.md

 ## Submissions

-The format of submission is chosen so that it maps naturally to HTML *forms*, and the `multipart/form-data` content type in HTTP requests for Web based APIs.

 A **submission** is a collection of **fields**, each comprising

 - a **name**, containing only ASCII lowercase letters (`a-z`) and underscores (`_`), and
 - a **value**, which can be either a **string** or a **file**.

-Names must be unique inside a submission, and are associated to a single value (unlike HTML forms).
+Field names must be unique inside a submission, and are associated to a single value.

 - String values are (short) *Unicode strings*.
 - File values are files (i.e., byte buffers) in an *unspecified format*.
-(File values can be associated with metadata such as filename and MIME type, but these should not be used as part of the evaluation.)
+(File values can be associated with metadata such as filename and MIME type, but these metadata should not be used as part of the evaluation.)

+### Rationale

+The format of submissions is chosen so that it maps naturally to HTML *forms*, and the `multipart/form-data` content type in HTTP requests, for Web based APIs.

 ## Evaluation and evaluators

 An evaluation comprises:

-- a **text**, which is a stream of text,
+- a **text**, which is a textual (i.e., UTF-8 encoded) stream,
-- a **data**, which is a JSON object.
+- a **data**, which is a stream of JSON objects.

 An evaluation is possibly associated with other metadata such as
 - a checksum of the evaluated submission
 - a checksum of the evaluator and its data
 - the time of evaluation
-- extra metadata provided
+- extra metadata provided at the time of submission

 An **evaluator** is a program that takes a submission in input and produces an evaluation as output.